Deschutes River near Benham Falls Oregon

 Warm Springs/Pelton context

-Important upper lower-river regulation and access boundary area.
+Important upper lower-river rule and access boundary area.

 Moody and lower canyon